 Whatever you decide to do, this is an area that combines complexity and evolving standards with significant antitrust risk, so you should definitely call an antitrust attorney to help you.

-Update: I recently came across a Summer 2003 article in Antitrust Magazine by Brian R. Henry and Eugene F. Zelek, Jr. entitled “Establishing and Maintaining an Effective Minimum Resale Price Policy: A Colgate How-To.”
+Finally: I came across a Summer 2003 article in Antitrust Magazine by Brian R. Henry and Eugene F. Zelek, Jr. entitled “Establishing and Maintaining an Effective Minimum Resale Price Policy: A Colgate How-To.”
 Two sentences on their first page effectively capture how you should view a Colgate policy: “Colgate policies are much more than a one-paragraph lawyer-drafted piece of paper sent out to resellers at the whim of a corporate executive.
 They involve the delicate implementation of a complex business strategy and program that carries substantial legal and business risks if not done right.”
 The article is from 2003 (pre-Leegin), but the statement is well-said and as true as ever today.